hchenqi/ViewDesign/README.md

 - `Relative` means a dimension of a view is finally calculated by the view but based on some information provided by its parent view.

 `view_ref` holds a reference to a view, and `view_ptr` owns a unique pointer to a view.
-Both of them can be marked by a certain size trait, and a parent view may only accept child views passed as `view_ref` or `view_ptr` with certain size traits.
-This will be checked as concepts at compile-time.
+Both of them can be marked by certain size traits, and a parent view may only accept child views passed as `view_ref` or `view_ptr` with certain size traits.
+This will be checked through C++ concepts at compile-time.

-Some frames act as adapters for converting size traits of the child view:
+Some *frame* components act as adapters for converting size traits of the child view:

-- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension of the child view from `Auto` or `Relative` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner or to a side. `CenterFrame` puts the child view at the center. `ScrollFrame` makes it possible to scroll to the overflowing part of the child view. `StretchFrame` does the same trait conversion, though it stretches its child view to make it fit in itself.
+- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension of the child view from `Relative` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner or to a side. `CenterFrame` puts the child view at the center. `ScrollFrame` makes it possible to scroll to the overflowing part of the child view. `StretchFrame` does the same trait conversion, though it stretches its child view to make it fit in itself.

 - `FixedFrame` converts a dimension of the child view from `Fixed` to `Auto`.
 It sets a fixed value for the dimension of the child view.